 To make a tax-deductible contribution, please visit Southern Conservation Partners, fiscal sponsor of Coastal Plain Conservation Group, and scroll down the home page to the gold "DONATE" button.
 On the dropdown menu, click "Speaking of Trees" to designate the donation for this project.

-Thanks to our growing and enthusiastic supporters so far, we are set to shoot our first full episode beginning May 6, 2024.
+Thanks to our growing and enthusiastic supporters so far, we are set to shoot our second episode in late summer 2024.